jaysaurus/Co.Koa/README.md

 ---

-An opinionated MVC; inspired by Grails MVC, written for Koa with support for MongoDB and Handlebars (HBS).
+An opinionated MVC; inspired by [Grails](https://grails.org/) MVC, written for Koa with support for MongoDB and Handlebars (HBS).

 **Co.Koa** obeys convention over configuration.
 It is the fruit of a number of years of study and industry work with MVC products. **Co.Koa's** greatest strength comes in its implementation of Dependency Management.
 Controllers, Models and Services are each supplied with a powerful callback that reads and feels like a JQuery call.
 No need to worry about requiring reams of files from across your project.

-**Note on latest release** if you installed Co.Koa with a version of co-koa-cli prior to 0.12.0 and wish to use co-koa-core@0.14.0 or higher, simply remove the `new` keyword from your app.js and amend your config.json by replacing the `useHBS` parameter with:
+**Note on latest release** if you installed Co.Koa with a version of co-koa-cli prior to 0.12.0 and wish to use co-koa-core@0.14.0 or higher, simply remove the `new` keyword from your `app.js` file and amend your `config.json` by replacing the `useHBS` parameter with:

 ```json
 "optionalModules": {